indrayan-mads/mads699/README.md

-# Did AI expose which occupations are most AI-driven?
+# How did AI exposure aid and change the overall occupational outlook?

 The Bureau of Labor Statistics updates and publishes ten-year employment projections for every occupation in the United States every couple of years.
 One of those